 Retired from twenty-two years in the U.S. Marine Corps in 1990.
 Have lived in beautiful East Tennessee since 2004.
-My wife, Nikki Lynn, and I are interested in helping folks with their local cemetery picture requests.
+My late wife, Nikki Lynn Herring, was, and I am, interested in helping folks with their local cemetery picture requests.

 I am a descendant of the Herrings of Madison County, Georgia.
-Four brothers (along with their half-brother, James W. Payton) enlisted in Company A, 16th GA Volunteer Infantry Regiment, CSA (Madison County Greys) in 1861/62.
+In 1861 & 1862, four Herring brothers (along with their half-brother, James W. Payton) enlisted in Company A, 16th GA Volunteer Infantry Regiment, CSA (Madison County Greys).

 One brother, Henry L. Herring (my gg grandfather), survived, although he lost the use of an arm from a gunshot wound received at Chancellorsville.